-- If you need resources on specific topics, click for websites (http://askatechteacher.com/great-kids-websites/) or apps (http://askatechteacher.com/great-apps/). - If the poster you want is too small and not in the Appendix, there are free printable copies of many here (http://askatechteacher.com/getting-started/free-posters/). - Every effort has been made to accommodate Chromebooks, PCs, Macs, iPads, and other digital devices.
+- If you need resources on specific topics, visit Ask a Tech Teacher's resource pages. - Every effort has been made to accommodate Chromebooks, PCs, Macs, iPads, and other digital devices.
 You will often see examples in multiple platforms.
 If the activity is impossible in a particular digital device (i.e., iPads don't have mouses; software doesn't run in Chromebooks), focus on the Big Idea and Essential Question-the skill taught and its application to inquiry.
 Adapt instructions to the tool you use as you work through the steps.